Beware of these insurance scams!

 Most people that drive do not have any idea what to call a certain part of their engines.
 These people are the usual targets of these scams.
 There are car repair engineers and mechanics that will take advantage of you and will install substandard parts.

 - Fake or counterfeit airbags – in a year, there are at least 1.6 million airbags inflated during car crashes saving the same number of lives.

 - Wind Shield Replacement Rip-offs – Never accept an offer from a stranger saying that he can repair your windshield for you.
 Most of them will use fake brands and will crack easily.

-- Swoop and Squat – The act starts with someone squatting near in front of your car, while there is a car in your back ready to softly rear-end you, causing your car to skid in front hitting the person in front of you.
-The third car then will swoop passing you to pretend that it was the car that started the incident.
+- Swoop and Squat – The act starts with someone squatting near in front of your car while there is a car in your back ready to softly rear-end you, causing your car to skid in front, hitting the person in front of you.
+The third car will then swoop passing you to pretend that it was the car that started the incident.

 - Drive Down – The choreography will start with a person waving at you to turn or merge at an intersection.
 If you took the bait, the scammer would speed enough o cause a crash.
 Then they will claim that you came out of nowhere.
 There are other versions of this Drive Down tactic on left or right turns.

 - Side Swipe – This usually happens at intersections with unclear borders.
 The scammer will occupy the outer lanes and side-sweep your car as they pretend to be turning.
 Because of the unclear borders, they will claim that you caused the accident.